slim-ai/saas-examples-harden-simple-app/README.md

    ghcr.io/slim-ai/saas-examples-harden-simple-app:latest-slim-instrumented
 ```

-* “Probe” the instrumented container:
+* “Test" the instrumented container.
+In the case of this simple app, merely running a curl against the running container will suffice.

 ```sh
 $ curl localhost:8080
 ```

+By running curl, we see that the Node web app returns a response.
+Under the hood, the Slim Sensor observes the running container and collects intelligence about the required libraries, files, and binaries.

-* Stop the container gracefully giving the sensor(s) enough time to finalize and submit the reports:
+* Stop the container gracefully, giving the sensor(s) enough time to finalize and submit the reports. **Note:** Failure to stop the container gracefully may result in a failed hardening process.

 ```sh